Matt-Eva/intro-to-recoil-demo/README.md

 Note: the frontend is set up to connect to the backend via `localhost:3000`.
 Be sure to run your backend "server" on this port.

 Now, let's take a look at our `index.js` file in this application.
-In addition to install Recoil as a dependency, we're goint to need to do some basic setup within `index.js` so that we can use Recoil throughout our application.
+In addition to installing Recoil as a dependency, we're goint to need to do some basic setup within `index.js` so that we can use Recoil throughout our application.

 If you look at the import statements in `index.js`, you'll notice that we're importing something called `RecoilRoot` from Recoil: